 I often say this of musical practice, but I believe the same holds for democracy: it’s not a destination, but rather a continuous process.
 Throughout our five-session seminar, we’ll map out the rigors of that real-life practice process — the scientific method applied to your craft.
-Our growing Deliberate Practice Community of 400+ alumni — folks spanning all instrument groups and all phases of their careers — have attested they already feel better equipped to tackle the uncertainty of the coming months, because focusing smartly on your craft consequently develops versatile skills you can use to pivot as needed.
+Our growing Deliberate Practice Community of 500+ alumni — folks spanning all instrument groups and all phases of their careers — have attested to feeling empowered to practice smarter, while also recognizing the versatile skills harnessed and leveraged by a deliberate practice methodology.

 While leading these sessions, I draw upon my experience as both Met timpanist (11 years) and physics-trained nanotechnologist (10 years prior) to demonstrate the broad applicability of our musician’s skills.
 Our featured guest also exemplifies this versatility: Dr. Mark Almond is the associate principal horn of the San Francisco Symphony, a former medical doctor, and a current Covid researcher.
 We'll discuss our shared conviction that deepening and broadening your skills is one of the best ways to ensure nimble adaptability in these turbulent times.

 What Is the Deliberate Practice Bootcamp Online?